Alaska Labor Laws Guide

 - Breach of contract (when employers break the terms of a contract, e.g., do not pay wages), and

-- Retaliation (when employers take adverse action for employees practicing their legal rights).
+- Retaliation (when employers take adverse action against employees practicing their legal rights).

 Organizational exit laws in Alaska

-Organizational exit refers to managing the conditions of an employee leaving an organization.
+Organizational exit refers to the process of managing the conditions surrounding an employee’s departure from an organization.
 It can be categorized into 4 types:

 - Retirements,